Particular/AwsLoanBrokerShowcase/README.md

 - A client application, sending loan requests.
 - A loan broker service that receives loan requests and orchestrates communication with downstream banks.
-- Three bank adapters, acting like Anti Corruption layers (ACL), are directed towards three banks offering loans.
+- Three bank adapters, acting like Anti Corruption layers (ACL), simulating communication with downstream banks offering loans.

 The sample also ships the following monitoring services:

-- Grafana instance with two different metrics dashboards
+- A Grafana instance with two different metrics dashboards
 - A Prometheus instance to query raw metrics data
 - A Jaeger instance to visualize OpenTelemetry traces